UBC-CIC/wearable-remote-health-monitoring-dashboard/docs/user_guide.md

 The next step is to draw the boundaries of your desired geofence on the map.
 To initiate this, simply click the map at a point of your desired geofence then add more dots to form the boundaries.
 You must draw a valid polygon in order to create a location.
 The *Boundaries Drawn?* indicator will turn green once you have drawn a valid polygon.
 You can restart the drawing anytime by simply clicking **Redraw**.

 <img src="./images/user_guide/UserGuide-5.0.3.png"  width="500"/>

+### Deleting a Location
+To delete a location, simply click **Delete Location** from the *Actions* tab in the *Location Management* page.
+Before deleting a location, we reccommend that you remove the location from any users that have been assigned to it.

+### Adding a Location/Geofence to a User
+To assign a location/geofence to a user, the user must first have a device paired with them.
+From the *User Management* page, select the *Actions* tab for the appropriate user, then click **Assign a Location**.
+A pop-up will be shown with a list of locations you've created.

+### Removing a Location from a User
+To remove a location from a user, simply click **Remove Location** from the *Actions* tab in the *User Management* page.